Photo taken by: Rebecca Roberts

 James’ stress on staying loyal to Jesus when we grapple with temptations and trials (v.
-12) echoes Jesus’ words in the book of Luke and Revelation.
+12) echoes Jesus’ words in the books of Luke and Revelation.
 In Luke 6:22, Jesus says we are blessed when men hate us, when they exclude us, insult us, and reject our names as evil for His sake.
 Again, in Revelation 2:10, He says that we will be tested, but those who are faithful until death will receive the crown of life.

-God’s Word rallies us to hold on to Jesus because He has promised us unparalleled life in eternity with Him; He has promised us the crown of life—a gift we cannot possibly accurately describe in our limited understanding of heavenly things.
+God’s Word rallies us to hold on to Jesus because He has promised us unparalleled life in eternity with Him; He has promised us the crown of life—a gift we cannot accurately describe in our limited understanding of heavenly things.